Crowdfunding: Real estate

 Real estate crowdfunding is the online pooling of capital from investors to fund mortgages secured by real estate, such as "fix and flip" redevelopment of distressed or abandoned properties, equity for commercial and residential projects, acquisition of pools of distressed mortgages, home buyer down payments, and similar real estate related outlets.
 Investment, via specialized online platforms in the US, is generally completed under Title II of the JOBS Act and is limited to accredited investors.
 The platforms offer low minimum investments, often $100 – $10,000.
 There are over 75 real estate crowdfunding platforms in the United States.
 The growth of real estate crowdfunding is a global trend.
 During 2014 and 2015, more than 150 platforms have been created throughout the world, such as in China, the Middle East, or France.
-In Europe, some compare this growing industry to that of e-commerce ten years ago.
-Examples of real estate crowdfunding platforms are EquityMultiple, Fundrise, Yieldstreet, and RealtyMogul.
+In Europe, some compare this growing industry to that of e-commerce ten years earlier.
+Examples of real estate crowdfunding platforms are EquityMultiple, Fundrise, Yieldstreet, CrowdStreet, RealtyMogul, and SmartCrowd, the first digital real estate crowdfunding platform of its kind in the Middle East.

 In Europe, the requirements towards investors are not as high as in the United States, lowering the entry barrier into the real estate investments in general.
 Real estate crowdfunding can include various project types from commercial to residential developments, planning gain opportunities, build to hold (such as social housing), and many more.
 The report from Cambridge Centre for Alternative Finance addresses both real estate crowdfunding and peer 2 peer lending (property) in the UK.